TaleStation/.github/profile/README.md

 # Welcome to TaleStation!
-TaleStation is a /TG/station downstream, committed to giving an enticing roleplay experience.
+TaleStation is a fork of /TG/station, committed to giving an enticing roleplay experience.
 We hope you'll enjoy your stay.

 TaleStation is committed to giving its players and community a centric RP environment for them to play in.
 An environment where death and paranoia are key parts, as well as story-telling.
 Make friends, make enemies, slip and kill someone!
 Be engaged in dramas and sorrows, creating unique and fun narratives for you and all your frinds.